You may remember Ruben Studdard.

 "I meet expectations, better yet, exceed them," Studdard boasts amid a sensual, shifting beat.
 It's not quite SexyBack, but the song does set a confident tone for the rest of the disc, writes the Houston Chronicle.

-Lush first single "Change Me" casts Ruben Studdard as a lover wounded by his partner's hurtful remarks, though it also showcases a welcome sense of humor.
+Lush first single "Change Me" casts Ruben Studdard as a lover wounded by his partner's hurtful remarks, though it also showcases a welcome sense of humor."What if I talked about your face in the morning?''
+Studdard asks. "'Cause we know you ain't cute in the morning.''

 These moments play on Studdard's unique personality and are the strongest on The Return.